 South Yorkshire Police first tweeted a straighforward poster about reporting hate crime:

-the most trivial of transgressions.
+most trivial of transgressions.
 Police and the prosecuting authorities always seem to side with the complainant and the resulting injustice is noted by more or less everyone in society.
-It succeeds only in winding everybody up and chipping
+It succeeds only in winding everybody up and chipping away at any

 Creasy hopes this will be the first step towards recognising misogyny as a hate crime.
 Creasy said: